-If an agreement in a rate case cannot be reached by the parties, formal evidentiary hearings are held.
+Hearing The Evidence If an agreement in a rate case cannot be reached by the parties, formal evidentiary hearings are held.
 The utility company has the burden of proof to show its request is reasonable.
 Testimony is prepared, exhibits are marked, and a court reporter records all proceedings and live testimony.
 Testimony must address the issues in the case.
-In most cases, the utility, the PSC staff, the Office of the Public Counsel and any intervenors will present testimony in writing, followed by cross-examination.
+The utility company will have an attorney and expert witnesses present to testify and answer questions.
+In most cases, the utility, the PSC staff, Office of Public Counsel and any intervenors will present testimony in writing, followed by cross-examination.